 Traditionally, homemade pizza was made using a “pizza pan”, which is basically a round metal pan the shape of a pizza.
-But these pans actually block the ovens heat and don’t cook the crust well.
-A Pizza pan with holes in it solves this problem.
+But these pans actually block the oven’s heat and don’t cook the crust very well.
+While not nearly as efficient as a pizza steel, a pizza pan with holes in it solves this problem.

 Benefits of a pizza pan with holes in it